 CHURCH SLAVIC ALPHABET

-Here, for quick review, is the modern Russian Cyrillic alphabet, followed by the added letters necessary to read Church Slavic inscriptions.
+Here, for quick review, is the modern Russian Cyrillic alphabet, followed by the added letters necessary to read Church Slavic inscriptions, used not only on Russian icons but also on Bulgarian, Serbian, Macedonian, and even older Romanian images.
 The sounds given are those of Church Slavic:

 Аа — A as in “ah.”

 Бб — B as in “bee”